-As discussed in note 1(z) to the consolidated financial statements, Saint Louis University adopted new accounting guidance for Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers (Topic 606); ASU 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities and ASU 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
+As discussed in note 1(cc) to the consolidated financial statements, Saint Louis University adopted new accounting guidance for Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2016-02, Leases (Topic 842); ASU 2016-18, Restricted Cash; ASU 2016-15, Classification of Certain Cash Receipts and Cash Payments and ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities.
 Our opinion is not modified with respect to these matters.

-St. Louis, Missouri October 31, 2019
+St. Louis, Missouri October 30, 2020

-CONSOLIDATED STATEMENTS OF FINANCIAL POSITION

-AS OF JUNE 30,
+CONSOLIDATED STATEMENTS OF FINANCIAL POSITION AS OF JUNE 30,